davisson2003/asmjit/README.md

   a.movups(ptr(eax), xmm0);               // Store the result to [eax].
   a.ret();                                // Return from function.

-  // Now we have two options if we want to do something with the code hold
+  // Now we have two options if we want to do something with the code held
   // by CodeHolder.
 In order to use it we must first sync X86Assembler with
-  // the CodeHolder as it doesn't do it for every instruction it generates for
+  // CodeHolder as it doesn't do it for every instruction it generates (for
-  // performance reasons.
+  // performance reasons).
 The options are:
   //
   //   1.
-Detach X86Assembler from CodeHolder (will automatically sync).
+Detach X86Assembler from CodeHolder (it will sync automatically).
   //   2.
 Sync explicitly, allows to use X86Assembler again if needed.
   //
   // NOTE: AsmJit always syncs internally when CodeHolder needs to access these